The Pink Panther Strikes Again: Production

-During the film's title sequence, there are references to television's Alfred Hitchcock Presents and Batman as well as the films King Kong, The Sound of Music (starring Edwards' wife Julie Andrews), Dracula, Singin' in the Rain, Steamboat Bill, Jr. and Sweet Charity, placing the Pink Panther character and the animated persona of Inspector Clouseau into recognisable scenes from the films.
+During the film's title sequence, there are references to television's Alfred Hitchcock Presents and Batman, the movie serials of the 1940s, as well as the films King Kong, The Sound of Music (starring Edwards' wife Julie Andrews), Dracula, Singin' in the Rain, Steamboat Bill, Jr. and Sweet Charity, placing the Pink Panther character and the animated persona of Inspector Clouseau into recognisable scenes from the films.
 There is also a reference to Jaws in the ending credits sequence.
 The scene in which Clouseau impersonates a dentist who uses laughing gas and extracts the wrong tooth is inspired by Bob Hope's role in The Paleface (1948).

 Richard Williams (later of Who Framed Roger Rabbit fame) supervised the animation of the opening and closing sequences for the second and final time; original animators DePatie-Freleng Enterprises would return on the next film with animation influenced by Williams's style.
 Sellers was unhappy with the final cut of the film and publicly criticised Edwards for misusing his talents.
 Their tense relationship is noted in Revenge of the Pink Panther's opening credits that list it as a "Sellers-Edwards" production.
 French comic-book writer René Goscinny, the original writer of the Asterix series, was reportedly trying to sue Edwards for plagiarism in 1977 after noticing strong similarities to Goscinny's script titled Le maître du monde (The Master of the World), which he had sent to Sellers in 1975.

+Release

+The film was released in 600 theatres in the United States and Canada on December 15, 1976.